Question 107·Medium·Inferences

 - Matches the comparison: group (a) vs. group (b).

-- Uses moderate language (not absolute claims like "ineffective" or "entirely caused").
+- Uses moderate language (not absolute claims like "completely ineffective" or "entirely caused").

 - Does not overreach into policy rules (like what the city “should require”) that the study did not test.
-We are looking for an option that simply reflects that the combination used in group (a) led to better results than the approach in group (b).
+We are looking for an option that reflects that the group (a) approach led to better results than group (b).

 Check each answer choice against the evidence